njingusc/element-android-examples/orbit-lite-integration-example/README.md

 ### Setup with Android Studio
 #### Import _Orbit Lite_
-1. Download the latest [_orbitlite-release.aar_](https://github.com/Element1/element-android-examples/blob/master/orbit-lite-integration-example/orbitlite-release-aar/orbitlite-61918-release.aar) file.
+1. Download the latest [_orbitlite-release.aar_](https://github.com/Element1/element-android-examples/blob/master/orbit-lite-integration-example/orbitlite-release-aar/orbitlite-release.aar) file.
 2. Open your project in Android Studio.
 3. On the top menu bar, click _File->New->New Module->Import .aar/.jar libraries->Next_.
-4. In the next window, choose the path to _ orbitlite.aar_ in the _File Name_ field, and type in _orbitlite_ in the _Subproject name_ field.
+4. In the next window, choose the path to _ orbitlite-release.aar_ in the _File Name_ field, and type in _orbitlite_ in the _Subproject name_ field.
 5. Click the _Finish_ button and wait for Android Studio to finish building the project.

 #### Refer to _Orbit Lite_ as a project dependency